merima98/Node.js-exercises/README.md

 - *To work with EJS you do not need to register app.engine()*;

-- Add some changes to app.js *remove next lines of conde*:
+- Add some changes to app.js *remove next lines of code*:

   - const expressHbs = require('express-handlebars');